HazyResearch/tabi/README.md

 ## Use TABi interactively

-We support two modes to use TABi interactively.
-We recommend using the models trained on KILT for the interactive mode since it does not currently support mention detection or providing mention boundaries.
+We support two modes to use TABi interactively. ***We recommend using the models trained on KILT for the interactive mode.*** The interactive mode does not currently support mention detection or providing mention boundaries.

 ### Standard retrieval mode